Finance Operations & Transformation

 2021–2022

-JobHunter — a local-first job discovery pipeline I built for my own search.
+JobHunter — a local-first job discovery pipeline I built with Claude Code.

 “A 100-rank, 60-fit role is a stretch worth positioning for.
 A 60-rank, 100-fit role is a perfect match you'd regret taking.”